Gail Curley

-Gail Anne Curley (born February 23, 1969) is the 11th Marshal of the United States Supreme Court, serving since June 21, 2021.
+Gail Anne Curley (born February 23, 1969) is the 11th marshal of the United States Supreme Court, serving since June 21, 2021.
 Before beginning her term as Marshal, she served as a staff judge advocate (attorney) in the United States Army.

 Education

 Born in California, Curley attended the United States Military Academy and earned a bachelor's degree in political science in 1991.
 She later attended the University of Illinois College of Law, graduating with a J.D. degree in 1999.
-Curley subsequently earned an LLM degree from The Judge Advocate General's Legal Center and School in 2004 and an MS degree from the Dwight D. Eisenhower School for National Security and Resource Strategy of National Defense University in 2014.
+Curley subsequently earned an LLM degree from The Judge Advocate General's Legal Center and School in 2004 and an MS degree from the Dwight D. Eisenhower School for National Security and Resource Strategy of the National Defense University in 2014.

 Army career

 After graduating from West Point, Curley joined the Signal Corps.
 The Associated Press reported that in 2017 she said, "As a young Army signal officer I was able to lead a large platoon in Europe during my first assignment ... that was at a time when women were not allowed to serve as platoon leaders in certain jobs."

 She later became the chief legal adviser to the U.S. Army Europe commander, where she oversaw 300 legal officials in Europe.